30 Easy Diabetic Recipes for Seniors

 • ¼ cup low-fat cheese

 Whisk ingredients, pour into muffin tins, bake at 350°F for 20 minutes.
 Makes 6 servings.
+Perfect for meal prep and portion control.

 3. Greek Yogurt Parfait

 Layer sugar-free Greek yogurt with nuts and berries for a protein-rich start to your day.
+Check our guide on diabetic breakfast ideas that don’t spike blood sugar for more morning options.

 Lunch Recipes